DekinderDries/track-shared-js/50-web-development/30-angular/codelab02/README.md

   > just like in Java, you can call methods on certain classes to do things (perhaps there is even a Date class?)

 ### Using the selector of a component
 - After finishing this, make sure you are showing the right module and its components.
-Unless you changed it, you'll probably still seeing the original implemantation.
+Unless you changed it, you'll probably still seeing the original implementation.
 The problem lies in the ``app.component.html`` file.
 This file doesn't show our layout module yet.
 You can change this by deleting the contents and writing
 ``<app-layout></app-layout>``.
 By doing this, you will instruct this html file to show the contents it can find under the component that is defined by the name ``app-layout``.
 - Still not working?
 Make sure the ``LayoutComponent`` is being exported and that the ``app.module`` imports the ``LayoutModule``, otherwise our ``app.module`` can't find it.